lola-tech/handbook/content/index.md

 If you are unwell for more than a week you might need to get a medical certificate stating the reason for the absence, so you can qualify for sick pay.

-Clinical appointments: Advise your scrum master about medical appointments (for yourself or your child) in advance so they are aware of your absence.
-You do not need to give them any details about the nature of the appointment.
+Clinical appointments: Let your scrum master know about medical appointments (for yourself or your child) in advance so they are aware of your absence.
+You do not need to give them details about the nature of the appointment.
 If possible make appointments at a convenient time in your work schedule.

 #### 👶 Parental Leave

+Becoming a parent is one of the most important moments in your life, whether it be by giving birth, surrogacy or adoption.
+We want to support you as best we can at this crucial time for you and your family

+If you are becoming a parent (again), let us when when the little one is expected .
+We will ask about your intention to take parental leave although we realise that this may change later on.

+If you or your partner are pregnant, you are entitled to take paid time off work to attend ante-natal appointments.

 #### 🗺️ Sabbaticals